-- After your operation you will be kept in the theatre recovery room before being transferred to the ward. - A nurse will check your pulse, blood pressure and breathing regularly.
-It is important that if you feel any pain you must tell the nursing staff; who will give you painkillers to help. - The nursing staff will also advise you when you can start taking sips of water.
-Anaesthetic drugs can make some people sick.
-If you feel sick we advise you not to drink until this feeling has passed.
-The nursing staff may offer you an injection to help this sick feeling go away. - The first time you get out of bed, please make sure you ask a nurse to be with you.
-This is in case you feel dizzy.
+- After your operation you will be transferred back to your ward. - If you have had a general anaesthetic the anaesthetist will advise the nursing staff of the appropriate recovery time. - A nurse will check your pulse blood pressure and breathing regularly. - Please inform the nursing staff if you experience any pain they will then give you some painkillers to help. - The nursing staff will also advise you when you can start taking sips of water.
+Anaesthetics can make some people feel sick. - We advise you not to drink until this feeling has passed.
+The nursing staff may offer you an injection to take the sick feeling away.